Iran begins lifting restrictions after brief virus lockdown

 Authorities had ordered most government agencies and all non-essential businesses to remain closed for a week after the Nowruz holiday ended on Apr.
 4.

+In Egypt, meanwhile, police used tear gas to disperse a group of villagers who tried to stop the burial of a physician who died from the COVID-19 illness caused by the virus.
+The villagers feared that the burial would spread contagion.

-Government offices outside the capital, Tehran, reopened Saturday with two-thirds of employees coming in and the remainder working from home, state media reported.
+Government offices outside Iran’s capital, Tehran, reopened Saturday with a third of all employees working from home, state media reported.
 Women who have young children were given priority in deciding who works remotely.
 Businesses outside the capital were also allowed to reopen Saturday, the first day of the work week.

 Businesses in Tehran will be allowed to reopen next Saturday, provided they register with authorities and follow guidelines on social distancing set out by the Health Ministry.
-Government offices in the capital will reopen with two-thirds of employees coming in and the rest working remotely.
+Government offices in the capital will reopen with two-thirds of employees coming in.

-The ministry meanwhile reported another 125 deaths, bringing the overall toll to 4,357.
-The country has reported more than 70,000 confirmed cases, and authorities say more than 40,000 have recovered.
+The Health Ministry meanwhile reported another 125 deaths, bringing the overall toll to 4,357.
+Iran has reported more than 70,000 confirmed cases, and authorities say more than 40,000 have recovered.

 The virus causes mild to moderate symptoms in most patients, who recover within a few weeks.
 But it is highly contagious and can cause severe illness or death, particularly in elderly patients or those with underlying health problems.